 I heard someone during the week ask for a “large skimmed, extra wet, extra hot latte”.
-What the hell is that I asked the barista once the lady had been served and she told me “I gave her a hot latte” I did chuckle but it got me thinking about what it was that the customer was really looking for.
+What the hell is that I asked the barista once the lady had been served.
+She told me “I gave her a hot latte”.
+I did chuckle but it got me thinking about what it was that the customer was really looking for.

-The take-away cup was full to over flowing, the lady then added a couple of sugar to it, which I found ironic, gave the steaming liquid a stir, put a lid on it, grabbed a sleeve to ensure she did not blister her hand and off she went!!
+The take-away cup was full to over flowing, the lady then added a couple of sugar to it.
+This I found ironic!
+She gave the steaming liquid a stir, put a lid on it, grabbed a sleeve to ensure she did not blister her hand and off she went.
 Most bizarre!

-It’s all subjective & the customer is always right apparently.
+It’s all subjective and the customer is always right apparently.
 I can understand why the barista gave her a latte.
-Did the customer know what she wanted or was it the barista knowing the customers’ needs better?
+Did the customer know what she wanted or was it the barista knowing the customers needs better?

-Whether its Almond, Coconut, Rice, Semi, Full fat, Skimmed, cow, goat or any other mammal, without milk the world would be without a large skimmed, extra wet, extra hot latte’s and without quirky customers keeping the industry alive.
+Whether its Almond, Coconut, Rice, Semi, Full fat, Skimmed, cow, goat or any other mammal!
+Without milk the world would be without large skimmed, extra wet, extra hot latte’s and without quirky customers keeping the industry alive.

 I ordered a cup of tea!